Visit Hyundai in your country/region

 The waste hierarchy

-As we navigated the busy roadways to our next stop, I had the opportunity to talk in-depth with Lathifha, who explained the "waste hierarchy" and its importance.
+As we navigated the busy roadways to our next stop, I had the opportunity to talk in-depth with Lathifah, who explained the "waste hierarchy" and its importance.
 The idea behind the waste hierarchy is that the further up a waste stream you act, the better.
 For example, recycling, upcycling, repairing, and reusing products is better than burning them for energy or dumping them in landfills.
 The best course of action is naturally to reduce waste at the source.
 By designing and producing items with as little or no waste, we can take a significant step towards advancing the coming circular economy and ending waste as we know it!
 That's why continued innovations in sustainable materials and upcycling are essential.
 There is still much exciting work ahead, but the path to get there is clear.
 With upcycling on our minds, we pulled into the Kertabumi Recycling Center to meet another inspiring woman and innovator and discover how she is giving plastic bottles a new purpose and value.

 We need to recognize